Christine Evans

 E-mail: christine.evans@rwi.lu.se

-A human rights practitioner, Christine Evans has worked twenty years with the United Nations Office of the High Commissioner for Human Rights (OHCHR).
+Christine Evans is a senior researcher and lecturer at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
+A human rights practitioner, she previously worked twenty years with the United Nations Office of the High Commissioner for Human Rights (OHCHR).

 She has extensive experience of undertaking human rights and IHL monitoring, legal analysis and report drafting.
-She has undertaken numerous fact-finding missions for OHCHR field presences and for several Commissions of Inquiry and Special Procedures established by the United Nations Human Rights Council.
-Having worked in the field in a variety of conflict and post-conflict settings, she has gained insights of the practical complexities of applying human rights standards in such circumstances.
+She has undertaken numerous fact-finding missions for OHCHR field presences and for several independent Commissions of Inquiry and Special Procedures established by the United Nations Human Rights Council.
+Having worked in a variety of conflict and post-conflict settings, she has gained insights into the practical complexities of applying human rights standards in such circumstances.

-Her assignments include acting as the Legal Advisor to the UN Sri Lanka investigation, as Investigator for the Syria COI, as Legal Officer in the Civil Parties (victims) Legal Representation unit at the Khmer Rouge tribunal in Cambodia (ECCC) and as a Human Rights Officer in the monitoring team with OHCHR in Colombia.
+Her past assignments include acting as the Legal Advisor to the UN Sri Lanka investigation, as Investigator for the Syria Commission of Inquiry, as Legal Officer in the Civil Parties (victims) Legal Representation unit at the Khmer Rouge tribunal in Cambodia (ECCC) and as Human Rights Officer in the monitoring team with OHCHR in Colombia.

-She has researched and drafted several UN reports to the General Assembly and to the Human Rights Council on a diverse range of themes, ranging from inter alia human rights defenders, extra-judicial executions, reprisals, human rights & business to the impacts of climate change and conservation.
-Through work with various Special Procedures’ mandates, she has considerable experience of advocacy action on alleged violations.
+She has advocacy experience and has researched and drafted several UN reports to the General Assembly and to the Human Rights Council on a diverse range of themes, ranging from inter alia human rights defenders, extra-judicial executions, reprisals, human rights & business to the impacts of climate change and conservation.

 She regularly gives lectures, trainings and presentations to various stakeholders, including parliamentarians, judges, academics, masters’ students, representatives of CSOs and indigenous organisations, UN Agencies and the Inter-American Commission on Human Rights.